SuperSHODAN/Multi-Rhythm/README.md

 # Multi-Rhythm
 An Open Source Web Based Rhythm game that uses WebSockets and Node.js to implement multiplayer across any machines that connect to the server.
+This Project uses Angular to handle any of multiple additional pages that may be attached to this project.
+Jquery is used to animate the game, while javascript logic is used to compute the actions that must be done.
+WebSockets handles all of the interaction between the user and server for sending relevant game data back and forth.